Record (TV network): Competition

-1969-89: Decline
+1969–89: Decline and Silvio Santos phase

 The founding of REI and the participation of Silvio Santos

 Due to disagreements between the directors of TV Rio and Record (because the Rio de Janeiro channel had acquired productions from Tupi, which was then a rival of the Machado de Carvalho family station), the Emissoras Unidas was extinguished in 1967.
 Later, however, the two stations reconnected and founded the Rede de Emissoras Independentes, which became known by the acronym REI.
 Immediately after this, businessman Silvio Santos acquires half of Record and uses it to show some of his programs (since the entertainer had lost space on other television channels).
 Despite initially not agreeing, the former owners of Record end up accepting the agreement for Silvio to co-operate the station.

 By this time, TV Record had considerably lost its audience to TV Tupi, Rede Globo, and the recently established Rede Bandeirantes, owned by João Saad.
 Shortly afterwards, TV Rio was disconnected from the Emissoras Independentes, leaving REI with only Record as its sole channel.
 REI would later broadcast the 1970 FIFA World Cup directly from Mexico, marking the first World Cup to be transmitted by Record.
-The channel also brings its casts of artists, particularly the famous comedian and animator, Chacrinha.
+The channel also brings its casts of artists, particularly the famous comedian and entertainer, Chacrinha.

 However, due to the decline that was gradually affecting Record, the channel decided to sell its theater in Rua Augusta in downtown São Paulo.
-Meanwhile, Silvio Santos inaugurates a new TV channel in Rio de Janeiro called TVS and starts to exchange productions of this channel with Record, ending with the simulcast premiere of Programa Silvio Santos on TVS and Tupi in 1976 ending a 10-year stinct with Globo.
+Meanwhile, Silvio Santos inaugurates a new TV channel in Rio de Janeiro called TVS (channel 11) and starts to exchange productions of this station with Record, ending with the joint simulcast premiere of Programa Silvio Santos on TVS and Tupi in 1976, ending a 10-year stint with Globo.
 In 1978, Paulo Machado de Carvalho acquired concessions to operate two more television channels for TV Record: channel 4 in Franca and channel 7 in São José do Rio Preto, making it a statewide network.
-Two years later, with Tupi's shutdown, Programa Silvio Santos, by now produced in Sao Paulo, moved to Record.
+Two years later, with Tupi's shutdown, Programa Silvio Santos, by now produced in São Paulo, moved to Record.